bschink/todo-list/README.md

 - simple menu-based command-line interface

 ## future features
-- Add tasks
+- add tasks
-- Mark tasks as completed
+- mark tasks as completed
-- Save tasks to a file for persistence
+- save tasks to a file for persistence
-- View tasks in a numbered list
+- view tasks in a numbered list